 Yes, inositol is found in foods.
 Inositol is found in melons, citrus fruit, beans, brown rice, corn, sesame seeds, and wheat bran.

-Should I take an inositol supplement?
+Should I take inositol for PCOS?

-Inositol supplementation as a treatment for PCOS is still experimental, which means more research is needed to conclusively recommended it for PCOS.
+Inositol supplementation as a treatment for PCOS is still experimental, which means more research is needed to conclusively recommend it for PCOS.
 If you do choose to supplement with inositol, you may want to consider informing your doctor, healthcare or nutrition professional.

-Are there any side effects of taking too much inositol?
+What are the side effects of taking too much inositol?